muety/wakapi/README.md

 ## 📦 Data Export

-You can export your coding activity from Wakapi to CSV in the form of raw heartbeats.
+You can export your coding activity from Wakana to CSV in the form of raw heartbeats.
 While there is no way to accomplish this directly through the web UI, we provide an easy-to-use Python [script](scripts/download_heartbeats.py) instead.